ivazquezCB/ivazquezCB/README.md

 I continue to take joy in delighting users through code and expanding my technical knowledge.

-I'm currently focused on accessibility ♿ and end-to-end testing 🧪.
+I'm currently focused on cross-team features and stabilization.

 ## Technology Stack